maxburian/SAXS_py3/doc/PolCorr.rst

    plt.plot(r[0][nonzero],r[1][nonzero])
    plt.title(r"Integration of Picture With Constant Value 1")

-This are the wiggles that come from the polarisation corection pattern
+This are the wiggles that come from the polarization correction pattern